mfafinski/mfafinski.github.io/_posts/2020-4-3-Governing_through_giving.md

 ---
 layout: post
-title: Governing through Giving: a Sneak Peek
+title: Governing through Giving.
+A Sneak Peek
 image: /images/avatar.jpg
 excerpt: "The process of giving embodies the role of the king as the regulating factor in the realm.
 Giving as a king is becoming a king.
 Kingship is a process not a state.
 And the main sources to this process, the main emanation of this activity that we have, are the charters.
 If we give them a little nudge and let them move they can reveal very interesting patterns."
 ---